 As an adaptation of how Erasmus (1469-1536) explains the precept Σιτίον εἰς ἀμίδα μὴ ἐμβάλλειν (Do not put food in a chamber pot) by Pythagoras (c.570 BCE – c.495 BCE), the following Latin text accompanies the above image:

 Vinum in matellam immittit

 scit, si in animum insyncerum inci-

-The book Erasmian Wit and Proverbial Wisdom (1995) gives the following translation: “Anyone who pours wine into a chamber-pot places courteous words in the mind of a bad man.
-For speech is the food of the mind, and it decays and rots if it falls into a mind that is impure” (Massing 89).
+The book Erasmian Wit and Proverbial Wisdom (1995) by Jean Michel Massing gives the following translation: “Anyone who pours wine into a chamber-pot places courteous words in the mind of a bad man.
+For speech is the food of the mind, and it decays and rots if it falls into a mind that is impure” (89).
 Massing points out that the fool here is more likely holding a urine flask, which reflects how Erasmus finishes explaining Pythagoras’s precept: “This means, as Epicetus warns us in Gellius, that we must look with great care to see what kind of mind we are making the recipient of our words.
 For if we put them into an impure container, he says, they will turn into vinegar or urine.
 Horace refers to this with his ‘A dirty bottle sours all you pour in’ ” (Massing 89).

 Deriving from Erasmus’s interpretation of the Pythagorean precept ‘κυάμων ἀπέχεσθαι (Abstain from beans), the following text in Latin accompanies the above image: